KIRANKUMAR7296/Timeseries/README.md

 ```

 ### Statsmodels
-- Python library that provides classes and functions to perform statistical tests on time series data.
+- Python library that provides classes and functions for statistical tests on time series data.